What is FERPA?

 What are educational records?

-ANY record, file, document or other material (handwritten, tape, disks, film, etc.) which contains information directly related to a student's academic progress, student financial information, student worker information, medical condition or personal interest item.
-IT IS MORE THAN JUST THE ACADEMIC RECORD, and is NOT confined to the student's file in the Registrar's or college office and may include, but not limited to:
+Any record, file, document or other material (handwritten, electronic, email, video or audio tapes, etc.) which contains information directly related to a student's academic progress, student financial information, student worker information, medical condition or personal interest item.
+It is more than just the Academic Record, and is not confined to the student's file in the Registrar's Office.

 - A document with the student's name and ID